Qingbao/iris/README.md

 ###MATCHING:
 Hamming distance (HD):
 ![image](https://github.com/Qingbao/iris/raw/master/images/10.jpg)

-where A and B are subjects to compare, which contains 20*480=9600 template bits and 20*480=9600 mask bits, respectively, in order to calculate by using XOR and AND boolean operators.
+where Q and R are subjects to compare, which contains 20*480=9600 template bits and 20*480=9600 mask bits, respectively, in order to calculate by using XOR and AND boolean operators.

 ###Results: